 You have the opportunity to study abroad in either Stage 2 or 3.
 You can study in an EU country as part of a study abroad exchange or further afield.

 Get career ready with a work placement and leave as a confident professional in your field.
 You can apply to spend 9 to 12 months working in any organisation in the world, and receive University support from our dedicated team to secure your dream placement.
 Work placements take place between stages 2 and 3.

 You'll gain first-hand experience of working in the sector, putting your learning into practice and developing your professional expertise.

 If you choose to take a work placement, it will extend your degree by a year. and your degree title will show you have achieved the placement year.
 Placements are subject to availability.

 You'll be based in the School of History, Classics and Archaeology, located at the heart of campus in the historic Armstrong Building.
 Here you'll have access to excellent study resources including:

-Study with us and be welcomed into a vibrant and supportive community.
-We ensure you achieve your highest potential and are equipped for career success.
+You'll be welcomed into a vibrant and supportive community.
+We will ensure you are well placed to achieve your highest potential and are equipped for career success.